 Like most website operators, ScyllaDB collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
 From time to time, ScyllaDB may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its websites.
 ScyllaDB also collects potentially personally-identifying information like Internet Protocol (IP) addresses.
 ScyllaDB does not disclose such information, other than under the same circumstances that it uses and discloses personally-identifying information, as described below.

-Certain visitors to ScyllaDB’s websites (including scylladb.com, osv.io, cloudius-systems.com, and seastar-project.org) interact with ScyllaDB in ways that can result in ScyllaDB gathering personally-identifying information.
+Certain visitors to ScyllaDB’s websites (including scylladb.com, osv.io, cloudius-systems.com and seastar.io) interact with ScyllaDB in ways that can result in ScyllaDB gathering personally-identifying information.
 The amount and type of information that ScyllaDB gathers depends on the nature of the interaction.
 ScyllaDB does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

 ScyllaDB may collect statistics about the behavior of visitors to its websites.
 For instance, ScyllaDB may reveal how many downloads a particular version got, or say which platforms are most popular.
 However, ScyllaDB does not disclose personally-identifying information other than as described below.